BlueMasters/arduino-wolves-chrome-app/README.md

 # es6-chrome-app-test

+A chrome app to easily configure the Arduino-Wolves arduino through serial.

-a chrome app using webpack and es6 scripts compiled with babel.
+This app uses webpack and es6 scripts compiled with babel.

 During development, simply run: